kddubey/cappr/README.md

 - [ ] Finetune smaller, cheaper model and compare against zero-shot w/ davinci
   - [ ] e.g., GPT-2 from huggingface, `text-ada-001`
   - [ ] Again, compare against sampling
+- [ ] Evaluate a bigger model like GPT-J
 - [ ] Evaluate different aggregation functions.
 Currently taking mean, but there was no good motivation for that
 - [ ] A bit ambitious: support insertion.
 For transformers, I think this just